Streak Anxiety: Habit Trackers That Forgive (2026)

 1. Habit Doom: Daily reset, no compound penalty

 Habit Doom resets habits every day at midnight.
-A missed Tuesday does not affect Wednesday's habit list.
-The user starts fresh each morning.
-Long-term streak data is logged and visible, but the missed day does not compound into a worse next day or a damaged record.
+A missed Tuesday has no bearing on Wednesday's list.
+You start fresh each morning.
+Long-term streak data is still logged and visible, but the missed day never compounds into a worse next day or a damaged record.

-For users who specifically wanted a tracker that pairs with phone-blocking, Habit Doom is the most direct fit.
+If you specifically want a tracker that pairs with phone-blocking, Habit Doom is the most direct fit.
 See the how it works breakdown.

 • Missed day handling: Reset daily.
 No compound penalty.